There are 4 main grant categories. Click on the drop down boxes to find out more about each one:

 After submitting your application, you will receive a confirmation message/ email.

-Please note that as part of our due diligence process, additional information may be requested after submitting an application.
+Please note that as part of our due diligence process, in the event of funding approval, additional information may be requested after submitting an application.
 For example, this may include requesting the constitution or terms of reference for a community group, business tax header, bank statement header.

 In the event that you require a paper copy of the application form to be sent to you, please email green.grants@folkestone-hythe.gov.uk and provide your name, address, and contact telephone number.